jkazimzade21/baku-reserve-mvp/README.md

   (Context → Search → single hero → optional bookings/events), while Explore starts with the Concierge card, Trending carousel, Events (when data exists), and a compact “Browse by vibe” grid.
 “See all” routes use the `RestaurantCollection` stack screen.
-- Ethical urgency (“Almost full”) appears only when the backend sets `features.availabilitySignals` and the live availability API reports <20% capacity.
-- Feature toggles: `ui.homeConciergeLink` (optional concierge link on Home), `experiments.homeHeroSwap` (swap hero row order).
-Keep these documented in `mobile/README_CHANGES.md` when proposing changes.
-- Restaurant data now hydrates once via `RestaurantDirectoryProvider`, so all tabs share a single fetch and hero rows sample 10–15 real venues (no placeholder cards).

-### Pre-arrival food prep (On My Way)

-- Copy `.env.example` to `.env` and set `PREP_NOTIFY_ENABLED=true` to surface the new preorder quote/confirm endpoints.
-Leave it `false` to keep the feature hidden.
-- Payments default to the mock provider (`PAYMENTS_MODE=mock`, `PAYMENT_PROVIDER=mock`).
-  Swap `PAYMENT_PROVIDER` to `paymentwall` or `azericard` once those integrations are implemented; no deposits are charged in the current build.
-- Prep notifications now rely solely on manual lead time; live location/ETA sharing has been removed.

 ### Curated Instagram Photo Pipeline